 One of the ways you can access Clio Manage is through the dedicated mobile app, which allows you to run a timer, log time entries, or record expenses just like you would on your office computer.
 No matter where you are—at home, at the courthouse, or away from your desk—you can take a phone call or review an email communication and log the work then and there.

-Even if you’re at your desk, using your mobile device gives you an easy way to track time while working offline or in another software program.
+Even from your desk, the app is an easy way to track time while working offline or in another application.

 4. Log time from calendar entries

-A common habit among lawyers involves trying to recreate their time tracking by reviewing calendar and email communications at the end of the week or month.
-This becomes difficult when trying to remember how much time went into a particular task, or exactly what was discussed during a call.
+Many lawyers try to complete time tracking by reviewing calendars and emails at the end of the week or month.
+But remembering how much time went into a particular task, or exactly what was discussed during a call, is difficult.